Detective Pikachu (film): Casting

 In November 2017, Justice Smith was cast in the lead human role, with Kathryn Newton added to costar after an intense session of reading and testing actresses opposite Smith.
 Newton beat out Natalia Dyer, Haley Lu Richardson, and Katherine Langford for the role.
 In December 2017, Ryan Reynolds was cast in the title role, portrayed via motion-capture and voice over.
 Other actors considered for the role of Pikachu were Danny DeVito, Dwayne Johnson, Mark Wahlberg and Hugh Jackman.
 In January 2018, with production commencing, Ken Watanabe, Bill Nighy and Chris Geere joined the cast, followed by Suki Waterhouse and Rita Ora in February and Omar Chaparro in April.
 In January 2019, Rob Delaney had previously stated that he had a role, but he does not appear in the final cut of the film.

 Filming

 Principal production began on January 15, 2018, in London, England and Denver, Colorado.
 Nine days later, Legendary announced that principal photography had officially begun.
-Much of the on set interaction and vocal reference for Pikachu was filled in by Jon Bailey.
-However, all of his dialogue was dubbed over by Ryan Reynolds.
+Much of the on set interaction was provided in the form of puppetry performed by Mikey Brett with on set vocal reference performed by Cornelius Geaney Jr. via in-ear devices, enabling both Justice Smith and the Pikachu puppeteer to hear the dialogue without it being picked up by microphones on set.
+Some additional temporary vocals for Pikachu were filled in by Jon Bailey.
+However, all of this temporary dialogue was dubbed over by Ryan Reynolds.
 Principal photography concluded on May 1, 2018.
 Some filming took place at Shepperton Studios, Warner Bros.
 Studios, Leavesden, and Minley Woods in Hampshire, rural areas of Colorado, just outside Denver and Colorado Springs; and Scotland.
 Filming also took place on Anchor Wharf at the Chatham Historic Dockyard in Kent.

 The film's cinematographer, John Mathieson, noted that, like his other films, Detective Pikachu was shot on traditional film, in contrast to most other contemporary films which are shot digitally.
 He said the use of traditional film helps make it "look more realistic".